tedneward/Azgaarnoth/Classes/Bard.md

 At 20th level, when you roll initiative and have no uses of Bardic Inspiration left, you regain one use.

 # Bard Spells
+The following spells listed are available (but not necessarily accessible) to all bards throughout Azgaarnoth; this is not the complete list of all bard spells, however.
+Certain colleges may have additional spells that are only known to their members.
+Bards can learn new spells by visiting foreign colleges, uncovering new books in ancient ruins, traveling with other bards of different backgrounds, and so on.
+(In other words, DM's choice about adding new bard spells to the "known" list, and the bard may need to do some in-game activity or adventure to obtain them.)

 ## Cantrips
 * [blade ward](https://www.dndbeyond.com/spells/blade-ward)